Elxss/VPNBook-Code-Scrapper/README.md

 <div align="center">

-This projects scrapes VPNbook Authentication code check if the code changed and gives it, please use it only if really needed Use better VPNs like [Mullvad](https://mullvad.net/) if you're really interested in using one If you cannot afford a VPN it might even be better if you use Free Open VPN cfg from : [https://www.vpngate.net/en/](https://www.vpngate.net/en/)
+This projects scrapes VPNbook Authentication code check if the code changed and gives it, please use it only if really needed

+Use better VPN Provider like [Mullvad](https://mullvad.net/) if you're really interested in using one

+If you cannot afford a VPN it might even be better if you use Free Open VPN cfg from : [https://www.vpngate.net/en/](https://www.vpngate.net/en/)

 No updates to this code will be done